RIC Admission Requirements

 What are the ACT requirements for prospective students to get into RIC?

 Admission data indicates that RIC regularly accepts students with ACT's of 15 and above.
 Successful applicants typically send ACT scores in the top 81 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 12 in some instances.
 Prospective students submitting an ACT composite of 18 or higher should be in the upper half of applicants - and students with a 22 and above have very competitive chances.
+The school ranks #5 in Rhode Island for highest average ACT composite score.
 8 percent of applicants submit ACT scores to Rhode Island College.